official-av/secfix-challenge-ng/README.md

 - bonus task

 ## Decisions - Reasons
 - added devtools - for logs and visualising/monitoring state changes, debugging
 - used facade - SRP, easy to test maintain and scale
+- edit directly on UI not in dialog, A/B testing - less clicks, good ui